pasqualerossi/42-Piscine/README.md

 - 2nd Browser Window (To Research The Project & any GitHub Tabs)
 - 1st iTerm Window (To do your C Project in)
 - 2nd iTerm Window (For Normintette and Compiling the C Project)

-Recommend best setup you should have on your desktop when your on 42 Campus for the Exam:

-- 1st iTerm Examshell Window
-- 2nd iTerm Window (For Exam C Question)
-- 3rd iTerm Window (For Compiling the C Project)
-- Rendu Folder
-- Subject.txt (The subject text file of the exam C question)

 # 42 School
 To increase your chance to get into the 42 School, I would recommend the following: